plan-d-io/P1-LoRa-receiver/README.md

 #### Indoor receiver location
 To ensure reliable communication, the location of the receiver is even more important than the location of the transmitter.
 LoRa has the property of _light indoor reception_, meaning reception quality quickly fades (due to [destructive interference](https://en.wikipedia.org/wiki/Wave_interference)) as the receiver is placed more indoors.
 Therefore it is recommended to place the receiver as close as possible to a window facing the shortest (RF) path to the receiver.

+### Known issues
+- Gas and water meter values are currently not parsed